Bachelor in Physiotherapy

 - firstly, the licence to practice as a fully qualified physiotherapy practitioner

-- secondly, the applied degree Bachelor of Science ZFH in Physiotherapy
+- secondly, the applied degree Bachelor of Science ZHAW in Physiotherapy

 Study achievements are evaluated using ECTS credits (European Credit Transfer and Accumulation System), which make your degree comparable across Europe.
 The study programme covers 180 ECTS credits, with a total of approximately 30 working hours.